What Are the Long-Term Savings of Proper Barndominium Insulation?

 Regional Climate Impact

-In Central Texas, high solar loads and prolonged air conditioning usage make thermal sealing critical.
-Closed cell spray foam offers superior moisture control, making it a strong choice for metal structures.
-Open cell foam, while effective for sound dampening, requires vapor retarders to manage humidity.
+High solar loads and prolonged air conditioning usage make thermal sealing critical.
+Closed-cell spray foam offers superior moisture control, making it a strong choice for metal structures.
+Open-cell foam, while effective for sound dampening, requires vapor retarders to manage humidity.

 Bonus Tip

-Use infrared thermal scanning after installation to detect insulation voids or thermal bridging around framing.
-This step can improve annual efficiency by 5–10% based on local audit data.
+Use infrared thermal scanning after installation to detect spray foam insulation voids or thermal bridging around framing.
+This step can improve annual efficiency based on local audit data.

 Things to Consider Before Making a Decision